DeclarativeHub/Layoutless/README.md

 As you can see, each style is an instance of `Style` type.
 You create Style by providing a closure that styles a view of a given type.
 That's all there is to it.

-To use our styles, we will just instatiate our views using the convenience intializers provided by the framework:
+To use our styles, we will just instantiate our views using the convenience initializers provided by the framework:

 ```swift
 class ArticleView: View {